Home > About the WTG

 Chris is a class of 2016 student at RPI.
 He is currently working on the redesign of the Web Tech website, as well as learning Ruby on Rails, JQuery, and web design in general.

 Gabe is a Computer Science major in the class of 2016.
 He joined the WTG in the fall of his freshman year and began exploring the world of web development.
-He tries to contribute to Concerto 2 and enjoys working on his new projects: Android Shuttle Tracking for RPIMobile and the Rensselaer Study Network.
+He tries to contribute to Concerto 2 and enjoys working on his new project: the Rensselaer Study Network.

 As of fall 2013, Gabe is the new Web Tech CIO.